-+ Founded in 1985 by Marie-Hélène Falcon and Jacques Vézina, the Theatre Festival of the Americas became in 2007 the Festival TransAmériques, an annual event co-directed by artistic director Martin Faucher and administrative director David Lavoie.
++ Founded in 1985 by Marie-Hélène Falcon and Jacques Vézina, the Theatre Festival of the Americas became in 2007 the Festival TransAmériques, an annual event directed by David Lavoie, executive director and Martine Dennewald and Jessie Mill, coartistic directors.

 + Among the artists invited to the Festival are major figures in contemporary theatre and dance, strong voices from here and elsewhere: Marie Brassard, Romeo Castellucci, Olivier Choinière, Mélanie Demers, Frédérick Gravel, Trajal Harrell, Lara Kramer, Benoît Lachambre, Christian Lapointe, Louise Lecavalier, Étienne Lepage, Robert Lepage, Daniel Léveillé, Denis Marleau and Stéphanie Jasmin, Richard Maxwell, Dana Michel, Marlene Monteiro-Freitas, Wajdi Mouawad, Alain Platel, Crystal Pite, Nadia Ross, Anne Thériault, Meg Stuart, Ivo van Hove, etc.

 + A hit with audiences!
 Attendance rates in venues from 2015 to 2019 have averaged 96%.